 The Circle can do four main things to help monitor and control the electronics usage in your home: Filter, set time limits, pause the internet, and give daily usage insights.
 Each device that is connected to the wi-fi in your home will be picked up by Circle.
 You can then assign it to a person, assign it to the home, or choose not to manage that device.

 Once you have the devices assigned properly, you will be able to start managing them.
-If I click on Bria’s picture on my app, her profile comes up and I can choose which filters and time limits to put on her phone.
+If I click on my daughter’s picture on my app, her profile comes up and I can choose which filters and time limits to put on her phone.

 Let’s see exactly how to put those in place.